zmitchell/rbr2019-proposal/proposal.md

 - Using proptest to put polsim through the wringer
 - Monarch (metamorphic testing utility I haven't written yet)
 - Something else to tie it all together

+### Pain point
+- You've written a test, but aren't sure whether you've considered all the edge cases.
+- You have considered a bunch of edge cases, but to address them you've had to either write one big test or duplicate your test code for each case.

+### Solution
+Use a testing methodology that's a force multiplier.

 ## Notes for reviewers (additional info about what you might cover)